2nd Marine Division Band

 Performance Request Process

-Start your request for musical support by choosing the appropriate request form below.
 Once received, we will determine whether we can support your request.
 If your request is approved, a representative from the band will reach out to you for coordination.
 If your request is denied, you/your organization will receive an email explaining why your request is not eligible to receive support.

 Military Request Form